About

 HUD projects can be profitable ventures for project owners as well as welcome additions to low-income communities.
 Whether you are considering a HUD project for the first time, or just want to be sure you are checking off the boxes on a current project, these fives best practices should help put you on a track for success.

-Cohen & Company is not rendering legal, accounting or other professional advice.
+Cohen & Co is not rendering legal, accounting or other professional advice.
 Information contained in this post is considered accurate as of the date of publishing.
-Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law.
+Any action taken based on information in this blog should be taken only after a detailed review of the specific facts, circumstances and current law with your professional advisers.

-About the Authors
+About the Author

 Lisa Metzinger, CPA, MBA